 For many, skating is a year-round sport.
 While it’s never a good move to ride around when the ground is wet (your bearings will suffer), the cold shouldn’t stop you.
 Just toss on a hoodie and hit the pavement.
 Several apparel companies also make acrylic-cotton blend sweaters just for skating; these are great alternatives for cold days if you feel like your hoodie is weighing you down.

-PANTS It’s pretty common to fall when you’re skating, so why not wear pants (or shorts) that are sturdy enough to offer a bit of protection from the cement?
+It’s pretty common to fall when you’re skating, so why not wear pants or shorts that are sturdy enough to offer a bit of protection from the cement?
 While jeans are always a good bet, you can also find bottoms made from other types of thick cottons, such as canvas or herringbone.
 These fabrics will not only bear the brunt of the scraping when you eat it, but they’ll also breathe well during your session.

-Coupled with an appropriate pair of socks, a good skate shoe should do nothing to impede your movements, while providing comfort, support, protection and, sure, a little style.
+A good skate shoe should offer natural flexibility and unrestricted movement, while providing comfort, support, protection and, sure, a little style.